soundpress/RulesOfNYC/docs/c26/index.rst

 a.
 "Affordable housing development" means a development that will be built by a developer on a qualified local brownfield site where at least twenty percent of the housing units are affordable to families that earn no more than eighty percent of the average median income of an area, as determined by the United States department of housing and urban development, and that has been issued a letter of interest from a federal, state or local housing subsidy program.

 b.
-"Alternatives analysis" means a study undertaken to develop and evaluate options for remedial action in accordance with section 43-1407(i).
+"Alternatives analysis" means a study undertaken to develop and evaluate options for remedial action in accordance with 43 RCNY § 43-1407(i).

 c.
 "Applicant" means a person who has submitted a request to participate in the City voluntary cleanup program but is not yet an enrollee.

 d.
 "Change of use" means the transfer of title to all or part of a qualified local brownfield site that results in a change in the party or parties implementing a site management plan; the erection of any structure on the site; the creation of a park or other public or private recreational facility on the site, or any activity that is likely to disrupt or expose contamination or to increase direct human exposure to contamination; or any other conduct that will or may tend to significantly interfere with an ongoing or completed remedial program at such site and the continued ability to implement the engineering and institutional controls associated with such site, including such condition as may be included in a property's site management plan.

 e.
-"Citizen participation plan" is a site-specific plan for citizen involvement in a remedial program, as provided in section 24-905 of the administrative code of the city of New York, section 27-1417(2) of the New York state environmental conservation law, and 6 New York codes, rules, and regulations ("NYCRR") part 375-1.10(c).
+"Citizen participation plan" is a site-specific plan for citizen involvement in a remedial program, as provided in § 24-905 of the administrative code of the city of New York, § 27-1417(2) of the New York state environmental conservation law, and 6 New York codes, rules, and regulations ("NYCRR") part 375-1.10(c).

 f.
 "Community facility development" means a development that will be built by a developer on a qualified local brownfield site where the development provides specific benefits to the local community, including but not limited to, a community facility use pursuant to the zoning resolution.